Eureka (1983 film): Legacy

 While Eureka had a mixed reception at the time of its release, it has gone on to develop a cult following in the intervening years.
 Roeg biographer Scott Salwolke describes the film as the director's "most audacious work, one in which everything is larger than life, including the themes".
 Joseph Lanza, another Roeg biographer, deemed the film one of the director's most accessible works, and likened its cinematography to that of a television miniseries.
 Director John Boorman declared it "the best picture ever made—for an hour".
 John Izod writes in his book Films of Nicholas Roeg: Myth and Mind (1992) that, "audiences for Eureka seem to be split between people who find it a drama of great intensity and others who find themselves driven to nervous hilarity".
 Assessing its reception at the time of its release, Dean Goldberg of Film International described the film as "a commercial and artistic disaster".

+Kim Newman, writing for Empire in 2000, wrote: "One of the last great undiscovered movies, [Eureka] is the sort of picture you could swear you’d dreamed...
+It’s one of those movies that defies the star rating system: according to individual taste, it veers from 5 stars to 1 star from scene to scene, and even viewing to viewing."
 Critic Glenn Erickson praised the film in a 2016 retrospective, noting: "Nicolas Roeg’s bizarre blend of high drama, searing sex and over-the-top brutality waited a year, only to be given a tiny American release.
 It then dropped out of sight.
 We’re now in a better position to appreciate the show’s great actors—especially Theresa Russell, the boldest and bravest actress of the 1980s".

 Film critic and film maker Mark Cousins put Eureka in his top-10 favorite films in the Sight and Sound Greatest Films poll 2012 and has called the film a "masterpiece".
 Director Danny Boyle listed Eureka as one of his top-five favorite films of all time.

 The film's title was used by musician Jim O'Rourke for his 1999 album Eureka.